Despite being largely associated with metal music, seven-string guitars are very far removed from a contemporary development in guitar design.

 There’s been a clear focus on electric guitars in this list.
 That’s just where the market is.
 However, given the classical roots of the seven-string guitar, I felt it worth mentioning the couple of acoustic models that are on the market.

-Perhaps unsurprisingly, Ibanez have one, the 207CWC (MSRP: $949.99).
+Perhaps unsurprisingly, Ibanez have one, the 207CWC (MSRP: $949.99) (link to website).
 This is a straight-up classical guitar – no electronics here.
 It comes with a solid German spruce top, mahogany back and sides, mahogany neck, and a rosewood fingerboard.

-Dean have a seven-string acoustic steel string in their Exhibition range, called the Ultra 7 (MSRP: $898.50).
+Dean have a seven-string acoustic steel string in their Exhibition range, called the Ultra 7 (MSRP: $898.50) (check this listing for the latest live prices).
 It has a flamed maple top, mahogany back, sides, and neck, and ebony fingerboard, and… a USB port.
 Because of course, it does.

 Hopefully, this round-up of seven-string guitars has given you some further food for thought if you’ve been curious about the practicalities of adding that low B to your playing range.